ljpilot33/LeewayHertz_AI-Company/README.md

 ## References

 LeewayHertz, LLC 2024.
 "At LeewayHertz, We Continue to Innovate Even After Years of Proven Success”.
+LeewayHertz. (https://www.leewayhertz.com/about-us/  Link to an external site.
+[2024])

+LeewayHertz, LLC 2024.
+"Custom Manufacturing Software Development Company”.
+LeewayHertz.  https://www.leewayhertz.com/manufacturing-software-development/   Links to an external site.
+[2024]

-LeewayHertz. https://www.leewayhertz.com/about-us/Links to an external site.
+LeewayHertz, LLC 2024. " AI in manufacturing: Use cases, solution, implementation and applications of AI agent”.
+LeewayHertz.  https://www.leewayhertz.com/manufacturing-software-development/   Links to an external site.
 [2024]